nirvanesque/livnium.core/README.md

 LIVNIUM is a system that replaces "searching for answers" with "removing impossible futures until only one path can fall."

+> **⚠️ Stability Notice**: This version (v1.0.0) is **not stable** and is intended for research purposes only.
+The API may change, and there may be bugs or incomplete features.
+Use at your own risk.
+Production use is not recommended at this time.

 ## What is LIVNIUM?

 LIVNIUM is a geometric computing platform built on immutable laws.
 Instead of training neural networks to approximate functions, LIVNIUM uses geometric constraints and physics-based collapse to eliminate impossible states until only valid solutions remain.